 If the haters weren’t in your life right now, would you go for it.
 Would you allow yourself to burst out and strive for your dreams.
 You probably would.
 But you know right now all the judges are right there just waiting to judge you.

 I think you need to remember that sometimes pushing your boundaries means pushing through that fear.
 Rejection, humiliation and vulnerability.
 We get so stuck in being what people expect us to be or want us to be.
 And socialized to not think to highly of ourselves, to remain in the mainstream and to allow the haters, ‘to keep us in our place’.
 They want you kept in ‘your place’ because they don’t really like you because they don’t wish you well.
 You may even actually be an idiot in many ways and there’s good reason for their dislike of you, but perhaps, just perhaps, they envy you.
 What if perhaps their disdain for you is coming from a place of the green-eyed monster.
 What if they want to hold you back because they don’t want you to succeed because really they are envious of some aspect of you and you succeeding makes their envy even stronger.
 What if by keeping you in ‘your place’ makes them feel powerful and better about themselves because they know they have the control over someone, and that someone may be you.
 They need to keep you down so they feel better about themselves and their lives.
 Their lives that they feel is mediocre and nothing special.
-Perhaps deep down they feel their lives never met their expectation and are evnious of others whose lives they perceive went better that theirs and they prey on who they perceive as weaker than them because it makes them feel better about themselves and their life, it makes their lives seem more important by putting your life down.
+Perhaps deep down they feel their lives never met their expectation and are envious of others whose lives they perceive went better that theirs and they prey on who they perceive as weaker than them because it makes them feel better about themselves and their life, it makes their lives seem more important by putting your life down.
+Perhaps they don’t even realise that their sniggers affect your confidence and hurt you.
+Perhaps they are not meaning to hurt you and are oblivious to your lesser confidence to theirs.
+Perhaps they don’t realise their confidence intimidates you.

 What if you could embrace your individuality and really believe that individuality is true power.
 Your power, your magic that makes you unique.
 What if you honestly believed you had something unique to offer the universe.
 That you matter, that you have something important to say, maybe even something profound.

 What if you believed in yourself.
 Believed in your own goodness, knowledge and talent, your individuality.
-What if you realised all these people you were scared would judge you one day themselves may have faked it until they made it or that some are just mean with envy.
+What if you realised all these people you were scared would judge you one day themselves may have faked it until they made it or that some are just mean with envy or just plain mean and thoughtless.
 That everyone starts somewhere and that following life’s dreams and desires is a learning curve.
 That you will make mistakes but that you can learn from them to do it better next time, to eventually get it right.
 Why should we be ashamed of doing our best even if it’s not to smash some record but even just to have a personal achievement.

 What if we just tried.
 What if we were actually game enough to do that.
 I wonder what we could achieve.